tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 1. Construct associated data, aad, by concatenating the values of keyID, kemID, kdfID, aeadID, and all other values of the TokenRequest structure.
 1. Encrypt (seal) request with aad as associated data using context, yielding ciphertext ct.
-1. Concatenate the values of aad, enc, and ct, yielding an Encapsulated Request enc_request.
+1. Concatenate the values of aad, enc, and ct, yielding encrypted_origin_name.

 Note that enc is of fixed-length, so there is no ambiguity in parsing this structure.